socialadr/PHP-SDK/README.md

 ```

 ### Reseller - Control Subaccount
 You can execute almost any API call as one of your subaccounts.
-Once `setSubaccountGUID()` has been set, every API call from that point on will be executed as your subaccount.
+Once `setSubaccountGUID()` has been set, every API call from that point in the code will be executed as your subaccount.
 `setSubaccountGUID($guid)`

 ```php